 Ants are social insects that live and work together to care for and feed their entire colony, which can be comprised of hundreds to many thousands of members.
 Ants can be described as nuisance and/or damaging depending on the type of ant and the situation.
-They are common invaders of homes and once these pesky critters establish themselves on a property or inside of a home they are difficult to get rid of without professional help.
+They are common invaders of homes in Egg Harbor Township, NJ and once these pesky critters establish themselves on a property or inside of a home they are difficult to get rid of without professional help.
 The most common ants found living in our area include the acrobat ant, carpenter ant, citronella ant, odorous house ant, pavement ant, and pharaoh ant.

 The acrobat ant is unique in both its smell and athletic ability.
 Acrobat ants have the distinct ability to hold their entire abdomen up over the rest of their body in an impressive acrobatic display of flexibility and strength; they most often display this talent when they are being disturbed.
 In addition, when acrobat ants are disturbed or threatened they emit a very unpleasant smelling odor.
 Adult acrobat ants range in color from light yellowish-brown to black, though some are multi-colored; they also have a unique “heart-shaped” abdomen which helps in identifying this species of ant.
 Queens grow to be about 3/8th of an inch in length; while adult workers grow to about 1/8th of an inch in length.